Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 ## Staged implementation

-1. **Hover-only preview:** use the existing sanitized projection on the main desktop timeline; add no IPC, preload method, or click handler.
+1. **Pending - hover-only preview:** use the existing sanitized projection on the main desktop timeline; add no IPC, preload method, or click handler.
-2. **Backend typed seek intent:** add the identity-bound request, backend validation, safe outcomes, and authoritative republish without UI wiring.
+2. **Completed - backend typed seek intent:** identity-bound request, backend validation, safe outcomes, and authoritative republish without UI wiring.
-3. **Main desktop click-to-seek:** connect primary click to the typed intent, serialize requests, and reconcile from projection.
+3. **Completed - main desktop click-to-seek:** primary click/tap uses the typed intent, serialize requests, and reconcile from projection.
-4. **Mini-player hover preview:** reuse the proven pure timeline helper after the Mini-player exists.
+4. **Pending - Mini-player hover preview:** reuse a proven pure timeline helper.
-5. **Mini-player click-to-seek:** reuse the proven intent only after the main surface has passed development and packaged acceptance.
+5. **Pending - Mini-player click-to-seek:** reuse the proven intent only after the main surface has passed development and packaged acceptance.
-6. **Keyboard seeking:** add accessible slider/shortcut behavior through the same typed backend control.
+6. **Pending - keyboard seeking:** add accessible slider/shortcut behavior through the same typed backend control.

-The smallest safe future slice is stage 1.
-It changes presentation only and cannot seek.
-Stage 2 should be a separate backend/control commit so identity, policy, error, and concurrency behavior can be reviewed before any pointer action is enabled.
+The next smallest safe slice is hover-only preview.
+It must remain local presentation and cannot send an additional seek.

 ## Non-goals

-- No seeking, hover preview, IPC, preload, or schema change in this audit.
+- No hover preview or Mini-player seek is implemented by the completed main click/tap slice.
 - No drag scrubbing, waveform thumbnails, video-frame previews, or network preview generation.
 - No terminal injection, generic command executor, or renderer-owned playback